lorenwel/erfnet_pytorch/README.md

 ## Requirements:

-* [**The Cityscapes dataset**](https://www.cityscapes-dataset.com/): Download the "leftImg8bit" for the RGB images and the "gtFine" for the labels. **Please note that for training you should use the "_labelTrainIds" and not the "_labelIds", you can download the [cityscapes scripts](https://github.com/mcordts/cityscapesScripts) and use the [conversor](https://github.com/mcordts/cityscapesScripts/blob/master/cityscapesscripts/preparation/createTrainIdLabelImgs.py) to generate trainIds them from labelIds**
+* [**The Cityscapes dataset**](https://www.cityscapes-dataset.com/): Download the "leftImg8bit" for the RGB images and the "gtFine" for the labels. **Please note that for training you should use the "_labelTrainIds" and not the "_labelIds", you can download the [cityscapes scripts](https://github.com/mcordts/cityscapesScripts) and use the [conversor](https://github.com/mcordts/cityscapesScripts/blob/master/cityscapesscripts/preparation/createTrainIdLabelImgs.py) to generate trainIds from labelIds**
 * [**Python 3.6**](https://www.python.org/): If you don't have Python3.6 in your system, I recommend installing it with [Anaconda](https://www.anaconda.com/download/#linux)
 * [**PyTorch**](http://pytorch.org/): Make sure to install the Pytorch version for Python 3.6 with CUDA support (code only tested for CUDA 8.0).
 * **Additional Python packages**: numpy, matplotlib, Pillow, torchvision and visdom (optional for --visualize flag)